SCID Newborn Screening Petitions

-Want to know more?
-More commonly known as the disease of the “Bubble Boy”, SCID is the result of a genetic condition which sees sufferers born with an undeveloped immune system.
-Babies with SCID are left defenseless against the broad spectrum of viruses, fungi and bacteria that would be virtually harmless to people with normal immunity.
+- More commonly known as the disease of the “Bubble Boy”, SCID is the result of a genetic condition which sees sufferers born with an undeveloped immune system.
+Babies with SCID are left defenceless against the broad spectrum of viruses, fungi and bacteria that would be virtually harmless to people with normal immunity.
 Many babies with SCID have no family history of the condition.

-EVERY child with SCID will die unless the condition is successfully treated; successful treatment depends on early detection.
+- EVERY child with SCID will die unless the condition is successfully treated; successful treatment depends on early detection.
 Given that babies with SCID appear healthy at birth due to a brief window of coverage from their mother’s antibodies (as well as the common delay in diagnosis) many children succumb to infection before treatment can be provided.
 Newborn screening provides an opportunity to detect SCID early in a baby’s life while the child still has protective antibodies and prior to irreversible, major exposure to infections.

 As babies with SCID usually present with common pediatric conditions requiring diagnostic workup, Newborn Screening for SCID would ensure treatment is initiated earlier, minimising risk of exposure as well as limiting unnecessary and invasive testing.

 - Medical developments mean it is possible to effectively treat SCID, which may provide the sufferer with the opportunity to lead a full life.
 A Bone Marrow Transplant (BMT) has the potential to provide positive long-term outcomes.
 If early diagnosis is achieved, BMT within the first 3.5 months of life results in a 95% survival rate!
 Positive outcomes however are dependent on early detection and successful uptake of treatment before babies are harmed and overcome by opportunistic infections.
 Hence, the imperative for Newborn Screening.

-SCID is a fatal primary immunodeficiency in which there is combined absence of T-lymphocyte and B-lymphocyte function.
+- SCID is a fatal primary immunodeficiency in which there is combined absence of T-lymphocyte and B-lymphocyte function.
 There are at least 13 different genetic defects that can cause SCID.
 These defects lead to extreme susceptibility to very serious infections.

-Severe Combined Immunodeficiency (SCID) is a paediatric emergency that meets all the criteria to be included in the national newborn screening programmes.
+- Severe Combined Immunodeficiency (SCID) is a paediatric emergency that meets all the criteria to be included in the national newborn screening programmes.

-Children born with SCID lack a working immune system.
+- Children born with SCID lack a working immune system.
 They are only partially protected from infection in the first few weeks of life thanks to maternal antibodies.
 Once these antibodies disappear from the child’s system, the child is prone to severe infections that threaten survival or seriously compromise the child’s health beyond the first year of life.

-Fortunately, effective treatments, such as stem cell transplantation and gene therapy can cure the disorder, however, the key is early detection.
+- Fortunately, effective treatments, such as stem cell transplantation and gene therapy can cure the disorder, however, the key is early detection.
 This can make possible life-saving intervention before infections occur.
 All types of Primary Immune deficiencies, not just SCID, would benefit from early diagnosis as research advances.